shaunak-alt/shaunak-alt/README.md

 # 💫 About Me:
 I'm an AIML enthusiast and full-stack developer with a passion for building intelligent, scalable web applications.
-I thrive on merging AI/ML with modern web technologies to create impactful solutions. **Grinding every day to live a comfortable, fulfilling life with my girl.**
+I thrive on merging AI/ML with modern web technologies to create impactful solutions.

 ## 🌐 Socials: